mckunkel/clas12docs/OfflineSoftware/source/analysis/introduction.rst

 ===================

-PhysicsEvent object can be used to construct composite particles from the final sate (as in the examples above), but it can alse be used to loop through particles with either given charge or given pid.
+PhysicsEvent object can be used to construct composite particles from the final sate (as in the examples above), but it can also be used to loop through particles with either given charge or given pid.
 Example:

 .. code-block:: java